openstack/nova-specs/specs/liberty/approved/add-locking-information-in-server-get-response.rst

 Other end user impact
 ---------------------

-python-novaclient needs to be updated in order to show the 'locked_by' in the 'nova show' commands.
+python-novaclient needs to be updated in order to show the 'locked' in the 'nova show' commands.

 Performance Impact